leapcode/bitmask_android/src/README.md

 ## Notes:

 Translations that aren't completed (enough), won't be downloaded.
-The scripts create empty json files, because transifex needs them to even check.
+Configure in .tx/config The scripts create empty json files, because transifex needs them to even check.
 Keep your API tokens at hand.
 You need the tx cli client from transifex, pyton3, ptyhon3-babel